The content of this page is intended for healthcare professionals only.

-Nurses – apply for study grants
+Apply for study grants

-Scope of the Study grant
+Scope of the study grant

 The scope of this study grant is related to bladder and bowel management/dysfunction.
 The study may use qualitative (e.g. data collection through interviews) or quantitative (e.g. data collection through clinical examinations) methods.
 Any study design proposed will be considered.

-• General bladder catheterization/transanal irrigation management in
+• General bladder catheterization/transanal irrigation management

 • Intermittent catheterization – Timing/Introduction/Follow-Up